wunderwuzzi23/blog/content/posts/2020/hunting-for-credentials.md

 **Bonus points:** Hunting for virtual machine disk image files can be very fruitful in environments.
 They often contain loads of password hashes and other sensitive data.

 ## Building a public credential reference catalog

-Ideally, we could build a comprehensive credential reference catalog together for the industry, so tooling for each type of credential can be built and is comparable.
+A goal would be to **build a comprehensive open credential reference catalog together for the industry**, so tooling (for discover and validation) for each type of credential can be built and is comparable with each other.

-Let me know if this is something you are interested in building a catalog for.
+Let me know if this is something you are interested in helping with.

 ## References